redboltz/mqtt_cpp/README.md

 If you use boost::variant, you need to include [mqtt/config.hpp](https://github.com/redboltz/mqtt_cpp/blob/master/include/mqtt/config.hpp) prior to the boost headers inclusion becausse it defines boost configuration macros.
 When you use [mqtt_client_cpp.hpp](https://github.com/redboltz/mqtt_cpp/blob/master/include/mqtt_client_cpp.hpp) and/or [mqtt_server_cpp.hpp](https://github.com/redboltz/mqtt_cpp/blob/master/include/mqtt_server_cpp.hpp), they include [mqtt/config.hpp](https://github.com/redboltz/mqtt_cpp/blob/master/include/mqtt/config.hpp) internally.

+### Experimental feature

+In `include/mqtt/broker`, there are header files to implement mqtt broker.
+It is an experimental feature.
+It would frequently updated.
+Even if the broker interface would be changed, major version won't be updated.

 **additional_options**